chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_lightweight_resource_compared_to_platform_resource.rst

    attribute :path,     :kind_of => String
    attribute :checksum, :regex => /^[a-zA-Z0-9]{64}$/

 What this shows are the similarities and differences between resources and lightweight resources.
-The lightweight resources are easier to write and understand, plus they can offer much the same (if not identical) functionality as the more complex core resources.
+The lightweight resources are easier to write and understand, plus they can offer much the same (if not identical) functionality as the more complex platform resources.